valeIT/valeIT.github.io/_posts/2012-03-02-missconceptions-about-multitasking-on-ios.markdown

 >
 > Here is the advice - and remember it is wrong:
 >
 > All those apps in the multitasking bar on your iOS device are currently active and slowing it down, filling the device's memory or using up your battery.
-To maximise performance and battery life, you should kill them all manually.
+To maximize performance and battery life, you should kill them all manually.
 >
 > Wrong.
 Wrong.
 Wrong.
 Wrong.
 Wrong.
 Wrong.
 Wrong.
 There are caveats to this but anyone dispensing the advice above is clearly uninformed enough that they will certainly not be aware of these subtleties."
 >